-Easy street taco recipe with chuck roast or cast iron flank steak.
-Great with leftovers too!
-Marinated beef inside tortillas with your favorite salsa.
-Perfect high protein Mexican dinner for taco Tuesday that is a cheap meal for your family.
+This is an easy steak street taco recipe with chuck roast or flank steak cast iron style.
+Made with marinated beef inside tortillas with cilantro and onions, this is the perfect high protein Mexican dinner for taco Tuesdays.

 leftover steak street tacos

 Mexican street tacos are a popular street food consisting of small, soft corn tortillas filled with a variety of flavorful ingredients.
-Typically made with thin strips of marinated steak, grilled or pan fried and served with garnishes like avocado, cilantro and lime they are cheap and high protein. (post may contain affiliate links present)
+Typically made with thin strip steak that has been marinated, grilled or pan fried and served with garnishes like avocado, cilantro and lime they are cheap and high protein.

 What makes a street taco?